A Message from the Maestro

 Tuesday nights, we may be found at Viva Cantina in Burbank watching/listening to Daniel and fellow LA Wind’s members performing in the Flight 584 Big Band.

-Marcy volunteers to help Mary Gallegos.
-Mike helps (?) by nagging Maestro Piazza to program more Henry Fillmore marches.
+Marcy volunteers and Mike helps (?) by nagging Maestro Piazza to program more Henry Fillmore marches.

 Thanks to Nancy Lew and her husband, Lee, for their generous support of the LA Winds and for hosting the LA Winds Woodwind Quintet (Juan Rivera, Steve Piazza, Jessica Wilkins, Charles Fernandez & Joy Armstrong) and Saxophone Quartet (Caryn Rassmusen, Ed Etayo, Tom Stipulkosky & Dave Weston) at their lovely home.
 The cake was amazing (see inset above) and the ribs were unbelievable!